10.6 Public Outreach, Documentation, and Exam Reasoning

 Key Takeaways

-• Scenario questions often ask for the best first action, so identify the audience, goal, and evidence need before choosing.
+• Scenario questions often ask for the best first action; identify the audience, the goal, and the evidence needed before choosing.

 SituationOutreach responseDocumentation response